Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 When they looked at Julian and saw the look on his face, that giggling only redoubled.
 Xiù had to stand on tip-toes to kiss him, then she pulled the couch out from where it lived inside the wall and flung herself onto it, flushed bright red and still laughing.

-"Ohhh… Wow."
+"Ohhh...
+Wow."

 "I think she likes it," Allison beamed at Julian, then flicked her gaze deliberately and obviously down to the way the front of his pants was looking much tighter than usual.
-"And I *know* you did…"
+"And I *know* you did..."

 He cleared his throat and went red in the ears.
 "It’s official, you’re evil," he mock-groused, turning away and opening the fridge.
 He handed out three of their carefully rationed stockpile of beers - today was *definitely* a day for celebration - and after they’d twisted off the screw tops, the three bottles met with a firm *clack!*